gitops-jml/gitops-with-rhacm/README.md

 - the **dev** and **prod** folders define the specificities (the routes in our case) and a kustomization.yaml file describing the base location and the list of specifics

 - create the RHACM Custom resources from files\
-`cd gitops-with-rhacm/rhacm-def/apps/apps-group1/petclinic/; oc apply -f dev`
+`cd ; oc apply -k gitops-with-rhacm/rhacm-def/apps/apps-group1/petclinic/dev`
 - change the value of the environment label for the managed cluster, using dev or prod
 - observe the deployments in RHACM console and target clusters, depending of the label value
 - test the routes